NYC-Based Social Worker

 Human Behavior in the Social Environment (HBSE) A - Fall 2022

-First-Year Master of Social Work Core Course
+First-Year Master of Social Work Required Course for all Students

-Course Lecturer: “Gendered Beginnings: The Birth of Gender & Being Gendered Upon Birth”
+• Lectured a course session on “Gendered Beginnings: The Birth of Gender & Being Gendered Upon Birth”

 Social Work Research - Fall 2022